ESTHER KUEHN NEUROSCIENCE

 Picture

-My Research Group uses translational MR imaging to understand how cortical microstructure links to human brain function in health and disease.
+My Research Group uses translational MR imaging in combination with phenotypic descriptions of human behavior and experience to understand how cortical microstructure links to human brain function in health and disease.
+We have a focus on the sensorimotor cortex and associated networks given their pivotal importance for a number of brain disorders, such as stroke, MS, ALS, somatoform disorders, and pain disorders, as well as human aging.
 We study healthy younger and older adults, people with neurodegenerative and neurological diseases and people with mental disorders to understand the neuronal mechanisms that underlie healthy and pathological cortex architectures and their modification.
+We also seek tight collaborations with animal laboratories to understand the neuronal mechanisms that underlie phenotypic changes in MRI contrasts.

 List of publications